 John A. McDougall, MD

-Dr. John McDougal has been studying, writing, and speaking about the effects of nutrition on disease for more than 50 years.
+Dr. John McDougall has been studying, writing, and speaking about the effects of nutrition on disease for more than 50 years.
 He is the founder and director of the nationally renowned McDougall Program: a ten-day residential program in Santa Rosa, California for prevention and treatment of chronic disease though nutrition and lifestyle changes.
-He is also the author of national best-selling books including The Starch Solution, The Healthiest Diet on the Planet,, Dr. McDougall’s Digestion Tune-Up, and The McDougall Program for Maximum Weight Loss.
+He is also the author of national best-selling books including The Starch Solution, The Healthiest Diet on the Planet, Dr. McDougall’s Digestion Tune-Up, and The McDougall Program for Maximum Weight Loss.

 Dr. McDougall earned his MD at the College of Human Medicine at Michigan State University, and interned at Queens Medical Center in Honolulu.
 His first practice was at a sugar plantation on the Big Island of Hawaii, where he had responsibility for 5,000 people - laborers and their families.
 But it was here where he first began to see the evidence that the traditional prescription pills had little impact on health - people still stayed sick.
-But it was here that he saw that his elderly patients who had immigrated to Hawaii from Chins, Japan, Korea and the Philippines, who brought their traditional rice-based diets with them, remained trim, active, and medication-free into their 90s.
+He saw that his elderly patients who had immigrated to Hawaii from China, Japan, Korea and the Philippines, who brought their traditional rice-based diets with them, remained trim, active, and medication-free into their 90s.
 Chronic diseases such as diabetes, heart disease, and arthritis were rare in that generation.
 But their grandchildren, who had given up the traditional diet for meat, dairy, and junk suffered the same issues with obesity and disease that afflicts much of the US population.
-This lead McDougall to develop the McDougall Program as a lifestyle residential program at the Seventh Day Adventist St. Helena Hospital in Napa Valley, California in 1986, and then in 2002 develop the program in Santa Rosa that carries on to this day.
+This lead Dr. McDougall to develop the McDougall Program as a lifestyle residential program at the Seventh Day Adventist St. Helena Hospital in Napa Valley, California in 1986, and then in 2002 develop the program in Santa Rosa that carries on to this day.